furkankocatepe/ProVisionApp/README.txt

 Navigate to the Pro-Vision App directory where the project is located.
 In the address bar, enter " cmd ", and the command prompt will open with the Pro-Vision App directory path.

  b.
+Create Virtual Environment:
+Navigate to the Pro-Vision App directory, open the command prompt within this directory, and create a virtual environment by entering: " py -m venv .env "

+ c.
 Activate Virtual Environment:

 Type " .\.env\Scripts\activate " and press Enter to activate the virtual environment.

- c.
+ d.
 Install Required Packages:

 You will need to install the necessary packages for the app to function properly.
 Type " pip install -r requirements.txt " and press Enter to install the packages listed in the requirements.txt file.
 Please note that this process might take some time, depending on your system configuration.

- d.
-Navigate to App Folder:

-Type " cd app " and press Enter to navigate to the app folder's directory.

  e.
 Run the Application: